 This means we can provide work placement bursaries to develop your skills in evaluating numerical evidence, analysing data and designing research.
 We also offer the opportunity to follow a specialised degree path, where you graduate with enhanced quantitative skills.
 These are evidenced on your degree transcript, to help give you the competitive edge in the graduate job market.

 This course is taught at Essex Business School in Southend, one of the most entrepreneurial counties in the UK.
-We’re ranked in the top 25 in the UK for research quality (The Times and The Sunday Times Good University Guide 2018), ensuring you learn about the latest academic thinking on issues affecting today’s business world.
+We’re ranked 25th in the UK for research quality (The Times and Sunday Times Good University Guide 2019), ensuring you learn about the latest academic thinking on issues affecting today’s business world.
 We’re focused on responsible management and sustainable business, with our students and staff joining us from all over the world.

 BSc Marketing can also be taken with an optional study abroad or placement year.

 Get the edge over the competition in today’s fierce graduate job market by taking advantage of our study abroad year.
 Our four-year version of BSc Marketing means you can spend your third year studying abroad, with your degree otherwise remaining the same as our three-year course.

 If you spend a full year abroad you'll only pay 15% of your usual tuition fee to Essex for that year.
 You won't pay any tuition fees to your host university